grejman/Siebel-TimeLine/README.md

   * Planned  (Date time)

 * Add the Physical Renderer to the Applet under Manifest Administration.
-* Add the Style Shhet to the Application under Manifest Administration.
+* Add the Style Sheet to the Application under Manifest Administration.

 ![Example](/images/sample.png)